-The Instructional Design Consultant will provide learning consulting services, perform business and learning analysis, design, development, implementation and evaluation of UW Medicine system training and educational materials and programs for UW LMS customers.
+The Instructional Design Consultant ('Consultant') will provide learning consulting services, perform business and learning analysis, and design, develop, implement, and evaluate UW Medicine system training and educational materials and programs for UW Medicine LMS customers.

-The Instructional Design Consultant will own and drive the "Annual Competency" training as part of the overall instructional design program for all of UW Medicine.
-Major deliverables for the role include business analysis and consulting as well as training analysis, design, development, deployment and maintenance of curricula for courses offered to UW Medicine practitioners, clinicians and staff.
-Development will include instructor-led, virtual and e-Learning deliverables.
+The Consultant will own and drive the annual refresher training as part of the overall instructional design program for all of UW Medicine.
+Major deliverables for the role include business analysis and consulting as well as training analysis, design, development, deployment and maintenance of curricula for courses offered to UW Medicine practitioners, clinicians, and staff.
+Development will include instructor-led, virtual, and e-learning deliverables.

-The role consults with a diverse group of organizations to create the training approach, delivery platform, goals and objectives for each learning program; assess and identify system training needs, administer training plans and serve as the primary contact for curriculum development.
-The responsibilities include coordinating with and negotiating with UW Medicine organization resources for the design, development and implementation of training.
+The role consults with a diverse group of organizations to create the training approach, delivery platform, goals, and objectives for each learning program.
+The incumbent will assess and identify system training needs, administer training plans, and serve as the primary contact for curriculum development.
+The responsibilities include coordinating with and negotiating with UW Medicine organizational resources for the design, development, and implementation of training.

-The Instructional Design Consultant must work closely with multiple groups including but not limited to: UW Medicine education teams, site coordinators, and stakeholders.
-The Instructional Design Consultant will advise and lead instructional design projects with all levels of UW Medicine leadership, operations and project teams to identify training needs and to coordinate the development of learning solutions to meet those needs.
+The Consultant must work closely with multiple groups including but not limited to: UW Medicine education teams, site coordinators, and stakeholders.
+The Consultant will advise and lead instructional design projects with all levels of UW Medicine leadership, operations, and project teams to identify training needs and to coordinate the development of learning solutions to meet those needs.

-The Instructional Design Consultant leads and coordinates stakeholders from all of the UW Medicine entities: UW Medical Center, Harborview Medical Center, NW Hospital and Medical Center, Valley Medical Center, UW Neighborhood Clinics, UW Physicians, Seattle Cancer Care Alliance and UW Medicine Accountable Care Network partners clinical and departmental areas.
+The Consultant leads and coordinates stakeholders from all of the UW Medicine entities: UW Medical Center, Harborview Medical Center, NW Hospital and Medical Center, Valley Medical Center, UW Neighborhood Clinics, UW Physicians, Seattle Cancer Care Alliance, and UW Medicine Accountable Care Network partners' clinical and departmental areas.

-This position is the only role within UW Medicine who will provide centralized professional design and development services and will have very limited access to resources at the entity level.
-UW Medicine has many significant training requirements which will drive a need for clear understanding of organization and system goals to be able to properly prioritize projects in collaboration with organizational leadership.
-Training requirements frequently span multiple UW Medicine entities requiring consulting, analysis, coordination and negotiation to navigate between entity priorities and requirements to find common solutions that meet the multiple entity requirements.
+This position is the only role within UW Medicine that provides centralized professional design and development services and has very limited access to resources at the entity level.
+UW Medicine has many significant training requirements which will drive a need for clear understanding of organizational and system goals to be able to properly prioritize projects in collaboration with organizational leadership.
+Training requirements frequently span multiple UW Medicine entities requiring consulting, analysis, coordination, and negotiation to navigate between entity priorities and requirements to find common solutions that meet the multiple entity requirements.

-This position must build relationships and establish credibility with organization leadership and sponsors to implement and guide the creation of effective solutions common across UW Medicine entities.
-Training is often a part of standardizing clinical practice - which is the ultimate goal of many projects.
+This position must build relationships and establish credibility with organizational leadership and sponsors to implement and guide the creation of effective solutions common across UW Medicine entities.
+Training is often a part of standardizing clinical practice, which is the ultimate goal of many projects.
 Because practice is decentralized with many different stakeholders and operational variances, this position provides consulting services to first establish governance and oversight often resulting in organizational changes which enhance system approaches and centralization.